Voluntary Acknowledgement

 Attorney for Voluntary Acknowledgement in Broward County, Florida

 Signing a voluntary acknowledgement of custody is an important step to raising a child.
 It provides financial protection for them and can allows the parents to share custody of the child.
-If you or someone you know is interested in drafting a voluntary acknowledgement of paternity, it’s imperative you contact an experienced attorney.
+It’s imperative you contact a trustworthy South Florida paternity attorney, if you or someone you know is interested in drafting a voluntary acknowledgement of paternity, don’t wait another moment to establish your child’s paternity.

 Don’t wait another moment to establish your child’s paternity.
 Call Nisha E. Bacchus today for quality legal representation.
 She can assess your situation and assist you with your voluntary acknowledgement form.
 Ms. Bacchus can also challenge the voluntary acknowledgement if later it’s discovered the man isn’t the biological father.